Accuracy Matters Appraisals can help you remove your Private Mortgage Insurance

-Lenders were taking down payments down to 10, 5 and often 0 percent during the mortgage boom of the mid 2000s.
-A lender is able to manage the additional risk of the reduced down payment with Private Mortgage Insurance or PMI.
-PMI protects the lender if a borrower defaults on the loan and the worth of the house is lower than the balance of the loan.
+During the recent mortgage upturn of the mid 2000s, it was common to see lenders requiring down payments of 10, 5 or sometimes 0 percent.
+A lender is able to handle the increased risk of the reduced down payment with Private Mortgage Insurance or PMI.
+This added plan covers the lender if a borrower defaults on the loan and the market price of the home is less than what is owed on the loan.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

 How can a home owner prevent bearing the cost of PMI?

 The Homeowners Protection Act of 1998 forces the lenders on most loans to automatically terminate the PMI when the principal balance of the loan equals 78 percent of the primary loan amount.
 The law pledges that, at the request of the homeowner, the PMI must be released when the principal amount reaches only 80 percent.
 So, acute homeowners can get off the hook a little early.

 It can take countless years to arrive at the point where the principal is only 20% of the initial loan amount, so it's necessary to know how your home has grown in value.
 After all, all of the appreciation you've accomplished over the years counts towards abolishing PMI.
 So what's the reason for paying it after your loan balance has dropped below the 80% mark?
 Your neighborhood may not be adhering to the national trends and/or your home could have acquired equity before things settled down, so even when nationwide trends indicate plunging home values, you should realize that real estate is local.